Isaiah 9, 6-7

 Something to think about

 Children represent for us a hope for the future.
 Few appeals for help are as strong as those of children who are suffering.
-The sounds of children laughing on a playground arouses memories and tends to bring us to new hope.
+The sounds of children laughing in a playground arouse memories and tend to bring us to new hope.
 It is from this new hope brought in by a child that the prophet draws his inspiration to talk of a new future where authority is used to bring about peace and righteousness.

 Something to do